 It is a known fact that lower back pain has been one of the reasons why people consult their doctors.
-Based on statistics, low back pain is considered one of the common neurological issues at the present.
-Most cases of low back pain can be caused by an injury such as strains or muscle sprains due to abrupt movements or poor body mechanics when lifting objects.
+Based on statistics, low back pain is one of the common neurological issues at the present.
+Most cases of low back pain are due to an injury such as strains or muscle sprains due to abrupt movements or poor body mechanics when lifting objects.
 It can also be caused by diseases such as herniated disc, arthritis, sciatica, infections of the spine and kidney infections.

 An acute back pain can last for a few days up to weeks.
 As for chronic back pain, it lasts longer than three months.